microBioRust/microBioRust/microbiorust-py/README.md

 ```bash
 cargo test
 ```
-which tests if the pyfunctions have been successfully added to the PyModule
+which is the Rust test to see if the pyfunctions have been successfully added to the PyModule

 Example usage in Python: